dcelisgarza/DDD.jl/README.md

 )
 ```

-Which produces the following image, which as expected has really large dislocation networks.
+Which produces the following image, which as expected has really large dislocation loops.

 ![network1](./examples/network1.png)